servalproject/serval-dna/doc/Servald-REST-API.md

 #### 400 Bad Request

-The HTTP request was malformed (incorrect syntax), and should not be repeated without modifications.
+The HTTP request was malformed, and should not be repeated without modifications.
+This could be for several reasons:
+- invalid syntax in the request header block
+- a `POST` request MIME part is missing, duplicated or out of order
+- a `POST` request was given an unsupported MIME part
+- a `POST` request MIME part has missing or malformed content

 #### 401 Unauthorized